Case Study

 The structure made sense on paper.
 The handoffs kept proving otherwise.

-The cost was not just irritation.
-It was drag.
 Managers were spending too much time chasing context, re-stitching dropped detail, and calming tensions that had started as routine operational misses.
+Work was still moving.
+It just was not moving cleanly enough.

 What Was Really Going On